JoZapf/contact-form-abuse-prevention/README.md

 2. **No hardcoded defaults** - All configuration must be in `.env.prod`
 3. **HTTPS required** - Secure cookies only work over HTTPS
 4. **Generate strong secrets** - Use `openssl rand -base64 32`
+5. **CSRF tokens automatic** - Generated on login, no manual configuration needed

 ---